 PCAOB supplements guidance on remediation process

-The supplement gives firms more advice, including making the most of the remediation period, the potential influence of nontechnical factors on persistent quality control criticisms, and more.
+The supplement gives firms more advice, including making the most of the remediation period, the potential influence of nontechnical factors on persistent quality control criticisms and more.

 Under the Sarbanes-Oxley Act of 2002 and PCAOB rules, the board can't disclose its criticisms of an audit firm's quality control systems for at least 12 months after the PCAOB's initial publication of its inspection report of the firm.
 During that year-long period, the audit firm is expected to remediate the quality control criticisms identified by PCAOB inspectors.
 If the firm fails to address any identified quality control criticisms to the PCAOB's satisfaction, the board will then disclose those criticisms to the public.
 The revelations can prove to be embarrassing, especially for large firms, and remediating the problems helps firms claim they're addressing the findings.

-"Making sure audit firms remedy defects in their quality control systems is an important way for the PCAOB to drive improvement in audit quality and protect investors," said PCAOB chair Erica Williams in a statement Thursday.
+"Making sure audit firms remedy defects in their quality control systems is an important way for the PCAOB to drive improvement in audit quality and protect investors," PCAOB chair Erica Williams said in a statement Thursday.
 "The PCAOB encourages audit firms to apply this supplement to the staff guidance when addressing quality control criticisms."

 PCAOB chair Erica Williams speaking at the 2024 International Institute on Audit Regulation, in Washington, D.C.